 Grant (2016-2020) and Next Steps – Knowledge Mobilization and Implementation

 EAAA Implementation Research – Examining factors affecting program effectiveness — on 5 Canadian campuses (2016-2021)

-I (with co-investigators Barata, Radtke, Eliasziw, Thurston & McVey and collaborator Deb Chard, Wen-Do Women’s Self Defence) received funding from the CIHR to study the implementation and scale-up of the EAAA program on Canadian university campuses.
-This research will determine the impact of decisions that campuses make in how to recruit participants and deliver the program as well as a number of other factors in maintenance of the fidelity and effectiveness of the program.
-Data collection has now ended and analyses are underway.
+I (with co-investigators Barata, Radtke, Eliasziw, Thurston & McVey and collaborator Deb Chard, Wen-Do Women’s Self Defence) received funding from the CIHR to study the implementation and scale-up of the EAAA program on five Canadian university campuses.
+This research examined the impact of decisions that campuses make in how to recruit participants and deliver the program as well as a number of other factors in maintenance of the fidelity and effectiveness of the program.
+Our first publication on the success of our transfer of training is now available.

 EAAA Randomized Controlled Trial – Efficacy on 3 Canadian campuses (2011-2016)